 12. Look the part.

 Look pleasant.
 Smile and appear approachable.
 Not many want to talk to the grouch.
 When you look like you’re having fun, others want a part of that.

-Don't miss this: Tips to making your best first impression.
+Don’t miss this: Tips for making your best first impression.